sammaxfleet/thisorthatpp5/README.md

 USER STORIES - PROFILES

-  - I can view most popular profile
+  1. I can view most popular profile - SHOULD HAVE
-  - View a specific profile page
+  2. View a specific profile page - SHOULD HAVE
-  - Edit my own profile Page
+  3. Edit my own profile Page - MUST HAVE
-  - Can change name and password for log in details if want to make more secure.
+  4. Can change name and password for log in details if want to make more secure. - MUST HAVE

-# Direct messaging
+USER STORIES -  DIRECT MESSAGING
-    - Can view messages n my profile page and see what others have sent me
+   1.  - Can view messages On my profile page and see what others have sent me  -COULD HAVE
-    - Can message another used and discuss opinions
+   2. - Can message another user and discuss opinions - COULD HAVE

+EPIC 6 -

+MileStone - SIGN UP/ LOG IN

-# SITE CREATION USER STORIES
+USER STORIES - SIGN UP/ LOG IN

+1. Have a sign up page
+2. Have a seperate log inpage

+EPIC 7 -  Design

+Milestone -  Design

+1. Use colours that have continuity and capture the feeling of the site SHOULD HAVE
+2. Get inspo from fashion blogs for the layout SHOULD HAVE
+3. Images on the -site MUST HAVE
+4. Different fonts COULD HAVE
+5. Describe what the site is -SHOULD HAVE
+6. Back ground colour - SHOULD HAVE
+7. Several different pages - WON'T HAVE

+   EPIC 8 - DESIGN

+   MILESTONE - Home page design

+User Stories:
-- Find a Logo
+1. Find a Logo - MUST HAVE

-- Nav Bar
+2. Nav Bar - MUST HAVE

-- Choose Colour scheme
+3. Choose Colour Scheme - MUST HAVE

-- Create CRUD for User Account

-- Create 3 pages for the site
+4. Create 3 pages for the site 0 MUST HAVE

-- Retrieve images from Google for comparison
-Choose which celebrities it will feature
+5. Retrieve images from Google for comparison - MUST HAVE Choose which celebrities it will feature
 There are 20 celebrities to compare style.

-- Add like tab
+6. - Add like tab, comment and follow. - MUST HAVE

-- Be able to Sign in

--  Be able to Sign up
+7. Be able to Sign in/out - MUST HAVE

-- Be able to log out
+8. Be able to log in/out. - MUST HAVE

 # Site Structure -